 Information: University of Michigan, Ann Arbor

-Psychology: Chicago School of Professional Psychology; Oregon State (Counseling); Philadelphia College of Osteopathic Medicine; University; University of California, Santa Barbara (Department of Counseling, Clinical & School Psychology); University of Michigan (PhD in Psychology for Personality and Social Contexts and Women and Feminine Studies); Stanford
+Psychology: Chicago School of Professional Psychology; Oregon State (Counseling); Philadelphia College of Osteopathic Medicine; Princeton; University of California, Santa Barbara (Department of Counseling, Clinical & School Psychology); University of Michigan (PhD in Psychology for Personality and Social Contexts and Women and Feminine Studies); Stanford

 Other/Interdisciplinary: Rockefeller University; Dartmouth Psychological and Brain Science or Cognitive Neuroscience